Muirfield/pocketmine-plugins/WorldProtect/README.md

 This plugin let's you limit what happens in a world.

 <!-- snippet: docs -->
-Some items are able to modify a world by being consume (i.e. do not need to be placed).
-For example, _bonemeal_, _water or lava buckets_.
-To prevent this type of griefing, you can use the **banitem** feature.

 It is possible to create limits in your limitless worlds.
 So players are not able to go beyond a preset border.
 This is useful if you want to avoid overloading the server by